-Robert J. Coleman enters his third season as the executive director of athletics at Whittier College, where he responsible for the operations of Whittier College's athletic department, which currently sponsors 21 intercollegiate varsity sports (11 men, 10 women).
+Robert J. Coleman is the executive director of athletics at Whittier College, where he is responsible for the operation of Whittier College's athletic department and its 21 intercollegiate varsity sports (11 men, 10 women).

-Several initiatives have been established to benefit Poet Athletics during Coleman's short tenure.
+Coleman began his tenure in 2006 and has since led several initiatives that have impacted Poet Athletics.
 He has helped upgrade competition facilities with a new synthetic surface, state-of-the-art press box, track resurfacing and lighting for Memorial Stadium.
 Refurbishments and improvements have also occurred to the Graham Athletic Center, Ettinger Tennis Facility, George Allen Fitness Center, Donald Graham Soccer/Lacrosse Field, Memorial Baseball Field and the Athletic Training Room.
 These improvements include new scoreboards, sound systems, logos, flooring and equipment.

 Prior to his appointment at Whittier College, Coleman was the Director of Athletics at The City College of New York from 1998-2005.
 During his tenure at CCNY, Coleman reorganized the entire program Under his direction the program won nine tournament championships and sent four teams to the NCAA Division III Championships with Women's Track and Field finishing as high as third place.
 The program also sent seven teams to the Eastern Collegiate Athletic Conference Championships Tournament with Men's Volleyball winning the Metro South Championship.
 Coleman also brought extensive renovations to the athletic facilities at CCNY, including the basketball gymnasium, fitness center and athletics offices.